Good Data Corporation: Fundex Awards

-In 2023, Good Data hosted the first-ever Fundex Award online.
+In 2023, Good Data hosted the first Fundex Award online.
 This award recognized outstanding both dramas and non-drama programs (entertainment, current affairs, and liberal arts), from both television and OTT, with winners chosen solely based on data.

-In 2024, the 2024 Fundex Awards were held in an offline ceremony for the first time at the Megazone Industry Academia Research Center Auditorium located in Gwacheon Knowledge Information Town on December 19, 2024.
+The 2024 Fundex Awards were held in an offline ceremony for the first time at the Megazone Industry Academia Research Center Auditorium located in Gwacheon Knowledge Information Town on December 19, 2024.
 The event was organized by Good Data Corporation and sponsored by Megazone Cloud and the advertising agency Pentacle.
 This event was also broadcast live online, recording 1,000 concurrent viewers, and the cumulative video views reached 12,000.